The Society supports postgraduate students in a variety of ways. These include:

 From its inception the Royal Economic Society has had a commitment to publishing: firstly The Economic Journal and more recently The Econometrics Journal as well as scholarly editions of classic works in economics.
 Its editions of the works of Ricardo, Malthus, Marshall, Edgeworth, and Keynes set an international standard in these matters.
 RES members receive 30% discount on all Society scholarly editions and 20% on all Wiley books and journals.
 Check here for further details including offers on all 30 volumes of The Collected Writings of John Maynard Keynes.
 The Society also supports the 'Economists' Papers, 1750-2000; A Guide to Archive and other Manuscript Sources for the History of British and Irish Economic Thought' which is managed by the RES Publications Secretary and can be accessed here.

 Student membership is available to new members only, who are registered as full-time students.
 From 2013 there is a discounted online only student rate available for 1 year or 3 years, which we hope will give more choice to post graduate students.

-The Society is able to provide financial support to postgraduate student members attending the RES Annual Conference.
+The Society is able to provide some partial financial support to postgraduate student members attending the RES Annual Conference.
 Follow the link for details about the financial support available.